kskmar/ReSort-IT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD License - see the [LICENSE.md](https://github.com/kskmar/ReSort-IT/blob/master/LICENSE.txt) file for details

 ## Acknowledgments